skyujilong/tinypng-webpack-plugin/README.md

       plugins: [
           new tinyPngWebpackPlugin({
               key:"your tinyPNG key",
-              relativePath:"./img/"//can be array,is relative path to output.puth
+              relativePath:"./img/"//can be array,is relative path to output.path
           })
       ]
     }